Celebrating Sixteen Years Online.

 Sails, Power, Range

-The sail rig is relatively "modern" among the Indonesian Phinisi, even though it has quite a traditional appearance.
+The sail rig is relatively "modern" among the Indonesian Pinisi, even though it has quite a traditional appearance.
 The rig is tall, and carries a generous sail area.
-The spars are all steel tube, and with tapers at the ends, they appear to any casual observer to be traditional wooden spars.
-Steel provides the strength needed in order to achieve adequate sail area and is quite easily fabricated.
-The sails are all modern Dacron, halyards are three strand soft laid Dacron, halyard and sheet blocks have wood cheeks and ball bearings for low friction hauling.
-The whole rig is arranged for easy handling.
+The spars are steel tube, which to the casual observer have the same appearance as traditional wooden spars.
+Steel however provides the strength needed in order to achieve adequate sail area and is easily fabricated.
+The sails are modern Dacron, the halyards are soft laid Dacron, the halyard and sheet blocks have wood cheeks and ball bearings for low friction hauling.
+In general the whole rig is arranged for easy handling.

 Unlike the traditional Bugis schooners which have "standing" gaffs where the loose footed sails are brailed to the mast and gaff, we have instead arranged for the gaffs to be hauled aloft Western style.
 In this way, the sails can remain bent onto the spars, and are very easily reefed.
 With booms on all primary sails, there is no drama when tacking.
 A generous platform is placed at the base of each topmast, allowing easy handling of the tops'ls as well.